foundling/terminal-weather-old/README.md

 ## Caching and Module loading

 + terminal-weather adheres to openweathermap.org's limit of 1 http call every ten minutes.
 The rest of time it outputs a cached value.
 + Because the most frequent case is retrieving cached data, only the bare minimum is loaded to support that.
-In case of a cache expiration, the full module set is loaded to retreive the new value.
-This results in a seamless terminal experience when embedding terminal-weather in your terminal prompt (see below).
+In case of a cache expiration, the modules required to retreive new weather data are then loaded.
+This maintains a seamless terminal experience when embedding terminal-weather in your prompt (see below).

 ## Command-line options
 + These are coming soon.